-The visitors noted that there were references to the HCPC's former name, the Health Professions Council (HPC) in the documentation.
+The visitors noted that there were references to the HCPC's former name, the Health Professions Council (HPC) in the documentation as well as references to the regulator for pharmacists (the General Pharmaceutical Council) even though this programme is not regulated by them.
+The visitors also noted some typographical errors included in the programme documentation such as the inclusion of the phrase "to be updated to Standard 14.24 when this is published" (student handbook p3, appendix 2) and the use of "regularity" rather than "regulatory" (curriculum document, section 2.5).
 The visitors suggest that the programme team update their documentation to ensure that the terminology used is accurate, consistent and reflective of the language associated with statutory regulation and the HCPC.